 -

-Typical applications: appliance piping, copper valves, and light vibration conditions.
+Typical applications: appliance piping, copper valves, and copper assemblies operating under low to moderate vibration conditions.

 Technical Specifications: